Power-Softmax: Towards Secure LLM Inference over Encrypted Data

-In contrast, \gls{AAT} aims to reduce the number of required approximation polynomials in the network or to minimize their degree \cite{gilad2016cryptonets, lee2023optimizing, baruch2021fighting, baruch2023sensitive, ao2023autofhe, drucker2023efficient,zimermanconverting}.
-Doing so can improve both latency and precision under HE, as higher-degree polynomials increase the \textit{multiplicative depth}--the number of sequential multiplications required--leading to higher computational overhead, greater resource consumption, and increase the accumulated noise.
+In contrast, \gls{AAT} aims to reduce the number of required approximation polynomials in the network or to minimize their degree \citep{gilad2016cryptonets, lee2023optimizing, baruch2021fighting, baruch2023sensitive, ao2023autofhe, drucker2023efficient,zimermanconverting}.
+Doing so can improve both latency and precision under HE, as higher-degree polynomials increase the \textit{multiplicative depth}--the number of sequential multiplications required--leading to higher computational overhead, greater resource consumption, and an increase in the accumulated noise.
 Typically, this is achieved by modifying the network architecture.
-For instance, early studies in this area substituted the \ReLU activation function with quadratic activations~\cite{gilad2016cryptonets,baruch2021fighting}.
+For instance, early studies substituted the \ReLU activation function with quadratic activations~\citep{gilad2016cryptonets,baruch2021fighting}.

-To reduce polynomials' degrees in large-scale models, such as ResNet152 on ImageNet and transformers, while still achieving accurate approximation, recent works (\cite{baruch2023sensitive} and \cite{zimermanconverting}) have suggested using the training process to minimize the input range to the non-polynomial operations.
-This is done by adding a \textbf{range-loss term} to the original loss function, encouraging the network to operate within a range where lower-degree polynomial approximations are accurate enough.
+To reduce polynomials' degrees in large models, such as ResNet152 on ImageNet and transformers, while still achieving accurate approximation, recent works (\citep{baruch2023sensitive} and \citep{zimermanconverting}) have suggested using the training process to minimize the input range to the non-polynomial layers.
+This is done by adding a \textbf{range-loss term} to the original loss , encouraging the model to operate within a range where lower-degree approximations are accurate enough.

-\textbf{Polynomial Transformers.}\quad To enjoy the non-interactive property of \gls{HE}-based solution, this paper only considers fully polynomial models.
-While other secure alternatives such as \cite{TransformerPPML1, TransformerPPML3, TransformerPPML4, TransformerPPML5, TransformerPPML6, TransformerPPML7} exist, they require interaction with the user to process non-polynomial operations.
-This involves extra communication overhead and may also be susceptible to some cryptographic attacks~\cite{AkaviaVald21}.
-In contrast, the use of \gls{HE} enables non-interactive computation in untrusted environments without additional communication.
-In transformer architectures, the \Softmax function (which involves exponentials and divisions), \LayerNorm, and \GELU are non-polynomial operations that need to be replaced or approximated.
+\textbf{Polynomial Transformers}\quad To enjoy the non-interactive property of \gls{HE}-based solutions, this paper only considers fully polynomial models.
+While other secure alternatives~\citep{TransformerPPML1, TransformerPPML3,TransformerPPML5, TransformerPPML6, TransformerPPML7} exist, they require interaction with the user to process non-polynomial layers, incurring extra communication overhead and potential vulnerability to cryptographic attacks~\citep{AkaviaVald21}.
+In contrast, \gls{HE} enables non-interactive computation in untrusted environments without additional communication.
+To this end, the non-polynomial operations in transformers, namely \Softmax, \LayerNorm, and \GELU, need to be replaced or approximated.